gazebosim/sdf_tutorials/composition/proposal.md

-As of SDFormat 1.7, nesting a model with a `//model/include` tag has different behavior than direct nesting with `//model/model`, part of the reason being that nesting directly with `//model/model` is not yet implemented in the current `libsdformat` (9.1.0).
-Nesting of models generally implies that the elements can be referenced via a form of scope, such as `{scope}::{name}`.
+As of SDFormat 1.7, nesting a model with a `//model/include` tag has different behavior than direct nesting with `//model/model`, part of the reason being that nesting directly with `//model/model` was not implemented in the `libsdformat` until 9.3.0.
+As mentioned in the [Legacy Behavior](/tutorials?tut=composition&ver=1.5&#libsdformats-implementation-of-include-in-models) documentation, `//include` works by effectively flattening the model; when this happens, certain details may "leak" through.

+Normall, nesting of models generally implies that the elements can be referenced via a form of scope, such as `{scope}::{name}`.
 However, `::` is not a special token and thus can be used to create "false" hierarchy or potential name collisions.
 Additionally, there is no way for elements within the same file to refer "up" to another element, e.g. with in a robot assembly, adding a weld between a gripper and an arm when the two are sibiling models.